California State Park Angel Island

 A majority of the detention barracks museum is shown by guided tour only.
 Tour times are 11:00AM, 12:30PM, and 1:45PM.
 (The 1:45PM tour is available on weekends or for school groups with advanced reservations (Nov 1 – Mar 31).
 Tour times are subject to change without notice.

 Individual Tickets can be purchased at the admissions desk located inside the main entrance to the USIS Barracks the day of your visit on a first-come, first-served basis.
 Admission fee payment can be made in cash or check only.
-Current pricing is $5.00 for Adults 18 and over, $3.00 for children 6 to 17 years of age, and free for children 5 and under.
+Current pricing is $5.00 for Adults 18 and over, $3.00 for juniors 6 to 17 years of age, and free for children 5 and under.
 Prices are subject to change without notice.

 The Grounds of the USIS are open to the public during park hours 8:00AM – Sunset daily.
 Visitors are encouraged to view the interpretive displays on the grounds.

-Getting to the USIS
+Getting To The USIS

 California State Parks and the National Park Service offer a seasonal tour including both Angel Island State Park and Alcatraz Island.
 The Alcatraz & Angel Island Combination Tour is offered by Alcatraz Cruises and is offered seasonally from March through October only.
 Information about regularly scheduled transportation to Angel Island State Park without visiting Alcatraz, is listed below under Ferry Services.